econchick/new-coder/docs/_posts/2013-03-08-Intro-Scrape.md

 ### About Postgres

 Postgres is a very popular database that is free and open source.
 Other popular databases include MySQL, MS SQL, and MongoDB.
-Which database you choose depends on what you’ll need it for. **TODO** Postgres is object-relational DBMS – meaning that it is similar to relational databases, but is object-oriented with objects, classes, and inheritance.
+Which database you choose depends on what you’ll need it for.
+Postgres is object-relational DBMS – meaning that it is similar to relational databases, but is object-oriented with objects, classes, and inheritance.
 We don’t dive into the difference between relational and object-relational, but just know that Postgres, combined with SQLAlchemy and Scrapy, allows us to capitalize on relational databases with object-oriented programming.

 To learn why Postgres is go great, [Craig Kerstiens](http://twitter.com/craigkerstiens) of Heroku wrote up a nice [explanation](http://www.craigkerstiens.com/2012/04/30/why-postgres/).

 As an aside: when I first started learning how to code, the concept of having a database _on_ my computer blew me away.
 I assumed databases lived in headless computers that could handle the ubiquitous data.
 Turns out, it’s just like a simple program on your comptuer.
-Sure, if you're a company, you’d want machines dedicated for serving up production-level data.
+Sure, if you’re a company, you’d want machines dedicated for serving up production-level data.
 But we’re not heavy-duty number crunching (yet!).

 ### What is a cronjob?